kmzbrnoI/spax2020-fw/README.md

 # SPAX-2020 firmware

 [SPAX](http://fremodcc.sourceforge.net/booster/spaxbooster/index.html)
 is a model-railroad DCC signal booster.
-It is a [ell-known hardware construction from FREMO model railroaders club in Germany](http://fremodcc.sourceforge.net/booster/spaxbooster/index.html).
+It is a [well-known hardware construction from FREMO model railroaders club in Germany](http://fremodcc.sourceforge.net/booster/spaxbooster/index.html).
 This repository contains firmware and PCB design for a new